AbhinavGopal/ProcGenModels/README.md

 # ProcGenModels
 Models for ProcGen Environment

 To train the models, please use download the baseline_reward_shaping.ipynb notebook in this repo.
-The jupyter notebook will clone this repo as in the first cell.
 To run generate the plots, download all the log .csv files in the Gradescope submission and change to load the appropriate path.